vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Pine Forest, 579, 599, see also Devadāruvana Piṅgala, 529

-Pīpard. ¯ulā Copper-Plate Inscription of King Narendra of Sarabhapura ´ , 243
+Pīpard. ūlā Copper-Plate Inscription of King Narendra of Sarabhapura ´ , 243

 Piprawa, 412